prannoymulmi/Github-API-Docker-App/Readme.md

 # GitHub API viewer
-This Java spring boot rest API application which is containerized using docker.
+This Java spring boot (v 2.0.5.RELEASE) rest API application which is containerized using docker.
 This application is a simple example for a Java spring microservice.